Matt52/bayesian-testing/README.md

 ```

 ## Basic Usage
-Library's primary features are `BinaryDataTest` and `DeltaLognormalDataTest` classes.
+The primary features are `BinaryDataTest` and `DeltaLognormalDataTest` classes.

 In both cases, there are two methods to insert data:
 - `add_variant_data` - adding raw data for a variant as a list of numbers (or numpy 1-D array)